nikivanstein/GSAreport/paper.md

 - SALib [SALibHerman2017], a sensitivity analysis library for Python containing different SA methods and sampling schemes.
 - SHAP [shapNIPS2017_7062], a local SA method for explainable AI.

+A related toolbox originally implemented for Matlab and also available for Python and R is the SAFE toolbox [pianosi2015matlab].

 # Acknowledgements

 This work is partly funded by the Dutch Research Council (NWO) as part of the XAIPre project (with project number 19455).